 Five Surprising Health Benefits of Turmeric

 By now you’ve heard the incredible buzz surrounding the health benefits of turmeric, but did you know it’s one of the most effective nutritional supplements in the world?
-Let me walk you through the top five reasons to add turmeric now.
+Let me walk you through the top five reasons to add turmeric to your health routine today.

-Inflammation is at the core of most Western diseases, but with medicinal superstar curcumin on your side--you are a fierce warrior.
+Inflammation is at the core of most Western diseases, but with medicinal superstar turmeric on your side—you are a fierce warrior.
 The healing compound in turmeric is curcumin, and it’s been scientifically proven to target inflammation at a molecular level.
 In other words, it helps treat diseases such as cancer, Alzheimer’s, Crohn’s disease, and many more.
-I suggest sprinkling some on your salad and reaping the powerful benefits of this savory and ancient Indian spice.
+I suggest sprinkling some on your salad and reaping the powerful benefits of this ancient Indian spice.

 Good for Your Heart

-Nurture the most precious organ in your body by showing some love.
+Nurture the most precious organ in your body by showing it some love.
 Curcumin has been proven to reduce overall cholesterol and levels of bad cholesterol (LDL).
 Basically, it communicates and stimulates the genes in your liver to increase the production of LDL receptors that bind to your blood and helps clear the body.
 The rich antioxidant properties keep LDL cholesterol from oxidizing and developing plaque, keeping your arteries nice and clean.
 When you think about your body, remember your heart is the power source.
-Turmeric is a tasty way to give yourself a loving boost, add it to your roasted veggies or sneak it into a smoothie or juice.
+Turmeric is a tasty way to give yourself a loving boost.
+Add it to your roasted veggies, or sneak it into a smoothie or juice.

 Boosts Skin Radiance

-As much as I love the flavor of turmeric, it also has brilliant topical uses.
-I once took an Ayurvedic recipe class that suggested you shouldn't put anything on your body that you can't eat.
-Although the concept isn't quite revolutionary, I did like the idea that if a little face mask gets into your mouth, you can have a savory treat.
-Give your skin a boost by adding it to your hot list.
-Basically, it acts like magic for your skin--repairing acne scars, minimizing pores, and easing symptoms of psoriasis and rosacea.
-One of my favorites is Kiehl's Turmeric & Cranberry Seed Energizing Radiance Mask, which can be bought at Kiehl's or Sephora locations nationwide.
+As much as I love the flavor of turmeric, it's also brilliant for topical application.
+I once took an Ayurvedic recipe class that suggested you should be able to eat anything that you put on your body.
+Although the concept is a little odd, I like the idea of your face mask being nonpoisonous and edible.
+Give your skin a boost by adding it to your hotlist.
+Turmeric is magic for your skin—repairing acne scars, minimizing pores, and easing symptoms of psoriasis and rosacea.
+One of my favorites is Kiehl's Turmeric & Cranberry Seed Energizing Radiance Mask, sold at Kiehl's or Sephora locations nationwide.
 But you can also make a mask at home, using common ingredients such as yogurt, honey, and store-bought turmeric spice powder.
 Treat your skin to the profoundly repairing and rejuvenating features of this antioxidant-rich spice, that will bring compliments from friends and admirers afar.